Correlated Dynamics in Marketing Sensitivities

-Finally, the MCDH specification we proposed is simple, and as we have documented, works well empirically.
-However, the literature on MOGP models is vast, including a wealth of specifications from geostatistical and machine learning applications.
-Our specification was inspired by perhaps the simplest of the MOGP models: the semiparametric latent factor model.
-Future work may examine more complex specifications for the cross-category correlations, or even allow the cross-category correlation matrix to itself evolve.
-Such an approach is suggested in recent work by \hyperlink{ref-liu2018remarks}{Liu et al.} ( \hyperlink{ref-liu2018remarks}{2018}).
-Moreover, the kernel we use in capturing the latent factors is perhaps the most simple kernel used in the GP literature: the squared exponential.
-While we find that our results are not particularly sensitive to this choice, recent work on MOGP suggests more complex structures that can be used to better share information across the latent processes (i.e., the different preference parameters), including the asymmetric kernels described in \hyperlink{ref-liu2018remarks}{Liu et al.} ( \hyperlink{ref-liu2018remarks}{2018}).
-All of these suggest rich possibilities for extending this work, and further improving our ability to understand correlated, dynamic heterogeneity.
+Second, the HDF specification we proposed is simple, and as we have documented, works well empirically.
+However, the literature on multi-output GP models is vast, including a wealth of specifications from geostatistical and machine learning applications.
+Our specification was inspired by perhaps the simplest of the MOGP models: the linear model of coregionalization.
+Future work may examine more complex specifications for the cross-category correlations, or even allow the cross-category correlation matrix to itself evolve \citep[e.g.,][]{liu2018remarks}.
+Such generalizations of our framework may further improve our ability to understand correlated, dynamic heterogeneity.